Ubuntu-Solutions-Engineering/openstack-installer/docs/single-installer.guide.rst

 .. attention::

     Enabling swift storage requires at least 3 instances and another additional instance for swift-proxy.

-    If you wish to deploy services to this OpenStack using juju you will need to enable swift storage.
+They are automatically deployed but stated here for reference.

 An initial dialog box will appear asking you to select which type of install, choose **Single system**.